Easy Origami

 Lantern, Butterfly, frog, and Waterbomb.

-These steps add variety to the folding experience and introduce the folder to new methods without it being too challenging.
+These steps add variety to the folding experience and introduces the folder to new methods without it being too challenging.

 The last two models are probably the most difficult – yet again, those who are familiar with origami can make them in 5 minutes.